SHIFAT-Arman/qr-code-gen-send/README.md

 - Verify that the service account email has editor access to the sheet
 - Check that the PDF attachment file exists
 - Verify internet connectivity for API calls

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---